UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ai-ml.md

 | [Tokenization Libraries](https://smltar.com/tokenization.html)                   | Libraries that support the conversion of text into tokens, suitable for language models.                    | Essential for preparing data for training and fine-tuning AI models.      |
 | [Fine-Tuning & Hosting](https://medium.com/@gkarthikkumar517/fine-tuning-of-llms-in-gcp-vertex-ai-a8afb86a3511)                    | Tools for customizing pre-trained models and hosting them for inference.                                    | Allows for the customization and deployment of AI models for specific tasks. |

-> :bulb: **Tip:** Experiment with different development tools to find the best fit for your project's needs.
+> **Tip:** Experiment with different development tools to find the best fit for your project's needs.
 Innovation often comes from trying out new approaches.

 ---